Picking your Stationery

 Picking the best match

 So should you go for the minimum on your stationery and save the money for a Donut wall?
 Well, it's completely down to you and your priorities.
 The only advice I would give is that your stationery sets 'the tone' for your day.
-When the invite comes through the door... you want us women folk get excited and start picturing the day and planning our outfits not dreading another boring wedding, planning babysitters and an expensive present.
+When the invite comes through the door... you want us women folk and even men folk to get excited and start picturing the day and planning out outfits not dreading another boring wedding, planning babysitters and an expensive present.

-So bearing all this in mind don't just pick anything but really think about it and pick stationery that is going to suit the tone of your day and give everyone a glimpse of what to be excited for!
+So bearing all this in mind don't just pick anything and really choose stationery that is going to suit the tone of your day and give everyone a glimpse of what to be excited for that suits your budget!

 Here is my guide to picking the perfect stationery for your day.

 If you want to keep it simple all you need is an invitation.
 It tells everyone the who, what, when and wheres.
-Even though this is the simple choice there are still a few options for you:
+Alternatively you can create a whole suite that provides all the details guests might need like accommodation or travel details.

-The good old fashioned way and who doesn't love getting happy post.
-This however will cost you to print them and post them if people don't live locally.
+This is the good old fashioned way and who doesn't love getting happy post.
+This however will cost you to print and post them.

 There is now a trend for sending paperless invites.
 An email that once you open it is your designed invite.
 This is great as it saves time and doesn't cost a lot plus its easy to RSVP.
 Something to consider with this though is how 'techie' your guests are - Does your grandma have an email address?

 A wedding website is a relatively new thing but it is really becoming popular.
-You can have one alongside your stationery or just direct people to it via Facebook if your more low key or add it to your stationery.
+You can have one alongside your stationery or just direct people to it via Facebook if you're more low key.
 A wedding website allows you to have all the information you want and to collect RSVPs without the need for printed stationery.
-Consider your guests and if they are 'tech savie' enough for this.
+Consider your guests and if they are 'tech saavie' enough for this.
 I designed one for my wedding alongside my stationery and it was a great way to collate everything.

-Need to give a little bit more notice?
+Need to give guests a little bit more notice?

-Save the dates are great if you book your date early but haven't pinned down your final details or times.
-It gives everyone notice to save the date even if your not sure of anything else yet.
+Save the dates might be needed in addition to an invite.
+It gives everyone notice to save the date even if you haven't got everything else arranged yet.
 These are especially great for if you are having a destination wedding as you will need to give people more notice.

 You will want everyone to RSVP so you can give the venue and caterers etc final numbers.
 Remember to include a date you want people to RSVP by so everyone doesn't leave it until the last minute.